 The dialog gives you a label with the last modified time of this file as a sanity check.
 If the file is more than 10 minutes old, the label is red.

 Click Ok to start the code generation.
-Visual Studio will show the output form the code generator in the Output tool window:
+Visual Studio will show the output from the code generator in the Output tool window:

 The Deploy... menu item will first build the engine in question.
-If the build succeeds, the Visual Studio extension will invoke the Director Client.
-The Director will query the Runtime configuration and show a dialog with a list of all the tracks using the engine about to be deployed:
+If the build succeeds, the Visual Studio extension will invoke the Portal.
+The Portal will in turn query the Runtime configuration and show a dialog with a list of all the tracks using the engine about to be deployed:

 For each track, you can choose what should happen after the engine is deployed: